The Motor System of the Brain

 Depending on which tract system is affected, a distinction can be made between a spastic and flaccid paralysis.
 A complete, spastic paralysis (plegia) is caused when the extrapyramidal tracts are implicated, whereas an incomplete, flaccid paralysis (paresis) is generated by the involvement of only a pyramidal tract.

-Because of the close anatomical and functional connection between the pyramidal tract and the extrapyramidal system, there is a spastic paresis in the majority of the centrally generated paralyses.
-In contrast, a flaccid paralysis usually occurs when the second motor neuron at the level of the spinal cord is damaged.
+Because of the close anatomical and functional connection between the pyramidal tract and the extrapyramidal system, there is a spastic paresis in the majority of the centrally generated paralyzes.
+In contrast, a flaccid paralysis usually occurs when the 2nd motor neuron at the level of the spinal cord is damaged.

-On account of the fact that the fibre tracts cross over to the opposite side (e.g. the pyramidal tract at the level of the medulla oblongata), the respective contralateral half of the body is affected by a central impairment.
+On account of the fact that the fiber tracts cross over to the opposite side (e.g., the pyramidal tract at the level of the medulla oblongata), the respective contralateral half of the body is affected by a central impairment.

 In relation to the level at which the lesion occurs, a distinction can be made between cortical lesions, lesions in the area of the internal capsule, at the level of the cerebral crus, the pons, the pyramid, the spinal cord, and at the level of the peripheral nerves.

-In case of an injury of the motor system in the area of the cortex, paralysis of the contralateral half of the body occurs, especially pertaining to the regions of the face and arms.
-This can be attributed to the fact that the arms as well as the face constitute a relatively large proportion of the motor cortex.
-This amplified representation is illustrated graphically in the homunculus:
+In case of an injury to the motor system in the area of the cortex, paralysis of the contralateral half of the body occurs, especially pertaining to the regions of the face and arms.
+This can be attributed to the fact that the arms as well as the face, constitute a relatively large proportion of the motor cortex.
+This amplified representation is illustrated graphically in the homunculus.